 In the third week, think about something you’ve always wanted to do but haven’t done much of yet.
 Use this week to do that activity.
 If you can, stop watching TV altogether.
 Unplug television, take away the remote, and discontinue your cable service.
 You will be doing something healthy for yourself and you will save money too!

 Find another place to go if others in your home are watching TV and they do not want to give it up.
 Migrate to another room, in the garden, to the library, etc.

-Could you stop already watching TV?
 Share your strategies!